 Recurrence It is essential that the patient understands that FESS is not a cure for chronic rhinosinusitis.
-The disease requires long-term suppression with nasal steroid sprays etc, and even then polyposis can recur.
+The disease requires long-term suppression with nasal steroid sprays etc, and even then disease can recur at a variable rate.

 Skull base injury/CSF leak Rare, but can lead to meningitis.
 Repaired at the time of operation if recognised.